 The length of the exposure is because you’re able to stay these depths for longer periods of time than you would normally do so when breathing air.

 Compared to breathing air, diving on Nitrox increases the risk of Acute Oxygen Toxicity.
 On air it becomes a danger at depths of around 67 metres, but when diving on Nitrox it is much more within reach of recreational scuba divers.
 In fact, it can be a potential risk at just 40 metres.
 The exact figures depend on many factors, such as the health, fitness & workload of the diver, the water conditions, the mixture ratio, and of course the time & depth, and time spent at depth.
 Such calculations involve ‘Partial Pressure of Oxygen’ often referred to as PPO2 Formula or PPO2 Calculator.
-But much of this you will learn on your Enriched Air Nitrox Diving Course, and some of it is no longer as necessary to know as it once was.
+But much of this you will learn on your Enriched Air Nitrox Diving Course.
 Your diving computer will enable you to change its settings once you have analysed your tank before each dive.
 From then you can normally just follow the instructions and information from your dive computer.

 What are the Pros and Cons of Nitrox Diving?